rbms-bsc/DCRMR/_pages/Title/Other-title-information.md

 >Title proper: <CITE>The American child's pictorial history of the United States</CITE>
 >Other title information: <CITE>illustrated by sixty engravings</CITE>

-If the statement appears following the statement of responsibility, transcribe it as a subsequent statement of responsibility.
+If the statement appears following the [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/), transcribe it as a subsequent statement of responsibility.

 >Example:
 >Statement of responsibility relating to title proper: <CITE>compiled by Samuel Ayscough, clerk, assistant librarian of the British Museum ; in two volumes</CITE>

 ## 1.23.36 Phrases about notes, appendices, etc.

 <a name="1.23.36.1">1.23.36.1</a> Transcribe phrases about notes, appendices, and such accompanying matter in the order indicated by the sequence on the title page.
-If such information appears before the statement of responsibility, transcribe it as other title information.
+If such information appears before the [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/), transcribe it as other title information.

-<a name="1.23.36.2">1.23.36.2</a> If such information appears after the statement of responsibility, transcribe it as a subsequent statement of responsibility, whether or not it names a person or body.
+<a name="1.23.36.2">1.23.36.2</a> If such information appears after the [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/), transcribe it as a subsequent statement of responsibility, whether or not it names a person or body.

 ## 1.23.37 Abridgment of other title information

 <a name="1.23.37.1">1.23.37.1</a> *Optionally*, if other title information is very lengthy and can be abridged without loss of essential information, omit less important words or phrases, using the mark of omission.
-If considered important, transcribe omitted words or phrases in a [Note on title](/DCRMR/title/Note-on-title/) (see also [1.23.5.1](/DCRMR/title/Other-title-information/#1.23.5.1)).
+If considered important, transcribe omitted words or phrases in a [Note on title](/DCRMR/title/Note-on-title/) (see also [1.23.33.1](/DCRMR/title/Other-title-information/#1.23.33.1)).

 >Example:
 ><CITE>with occasional notes ; to which is added, an appendix ... ; the whole illustrated by a map of Egypt and part of Syria ....</CITE>